Poached Egg Salads with Pancetta Vinaigrette

 - Cook, uncovered, until whites are completely set and yolks are still soft, about 4 minutes.
 With a slotted spoon, lift eggs out of water.

-- Divide arugula among eight salad plates.
+- Divide arugula among 8 salad plates.
 Top each with artichoke mixture and a poached egg; drizzle with vinaigrette.
-Yield: 8 servings.